czeildi/czeildi.github.io/content/post/2018-06-16-why-shouldn-t-you-use-external-data-within-r-package.md

 ## remark

-In the repository you can see experiment where the used data is in a function argument or in the body.
+In the repository you can see an experiment where the used data is in a function argument or in the body.
 This is because I remember seeing one of them work and the other not but I could not reproduce this scenario.

 ## material